 Nearly half of the students reported that starting as friends was their preferred way of developing a romantic relationship, making it far and away more popular than other options presented, such as meeting at a party or online.

-Given the prevalence of romantic couples who that begin platonically, Stinson would like to see further studies examining this kind of relationship initiation.
+Given the prevalence of romantic couples who begin platonically, Stinson would like to see further studies examining this kind of relationship initiation.

 She also hopes that this research will push people to revisit their preconceived notions about love and friendship.
 Stinson notes that we are often taught that romance and friendship are dissimilar types of relationships that form in different ways and meet distinct needs.